Amnesty: Israel maintains 'system of oppression,' Israel blasts 'antisemitism' | DW | 01.02.2022

 In Germany, the country's only Jewish weekly newspaper, Jüdische Allgemeine, called it "the #apartheid lie," and said, "Israel is repeatedly equated and defamed with the former South African regime."

-The Amnesty report does not compare Israel to apartheid in South Africa.
+Amnesty International said its report does not compare Israel to apartheid in South Africa.

-The Central Council of Jews in Germany called on Amnesty International's German chapter to distance itself from the report.
+The Central Council of Jews in Germany labeled the report "antisemitic" and called on Amnesty International's German chapter to distance itself from it.

 Amnesty International Germany published the report on its website but noted that due to the current climate and historical context, an "objective, factual debate" on the report is difficult to achieve — and that it would not organize any activities on the publication, in a bid to deter "misinterpretations of the report."